Q&A: Every Time I Die Get Scared Straight on New Album

 RY: Would say that making a band uncomfortable like that is part of his method?

 Keith: “I don’t know if it’s a pure, psychological thing that he sets out to do, but it definitely fucking works.
 He makes no apologies for how he functions and if you’re uncomfortable, too fucking bad.
-I think that’s a really cool thing, because so many producers just want a band to be in every-time-i-die-1an area where they feel comfortable, can express themselves, and be who they are.
+I think that’s a really cool thing, because so many producers just want a band to be in an area where they feel comfortable, can express themselves, and be who they are.
 That’s not how we operate…we want someone to grab us by the neck and say ‘you’re going to fucking do this whether you’re comfortable with it or not.’”

 RY: I read that there’s some brighter, emotional territory on this album.
 Did you feel that way as it was being put together?